-It is located 20 miles off the coast of Fajardo, on the East side of Puerto Rico, and can be reached by small plane or boat.
+Culebra is located 20 miles off the coast of Fajardo, on the east side of Puerto Rico, and can be reached by small plane or boat.
 The whole island is about 10 square miles and is divided into six barrios (districts).
 Culebra is surrounded by more than 20 cays bustling with marine life, making it an absolute haven for underwater adventurers and casual beachgoers alike.

-Also part of Cayo Luis Peña is Isla Culebrita.
-This uninhabited island is a water-taxi away from Culebra’s east coast and has six small beaches, of which Playa Tortuga is the most famous.
-The only man-made structure is the Isla Culebrita Lighthouse — one of the oldest lighthouses in the Caribbean — but the abandoned tower blends with the island’s dense vegetation.
+Also part of Cayo Luis Peña is Isla Culebrita, an uninhabited island just a water-taxi away from Culebra’s east coast.
+The island has six small beaches, of which Playa Tortuga is the most famous, and Isla Culebrita Lighthouse, one of the oldest lighthouses in the Caribbean.

-Stop by the Dinghy Dock and enjoy fresh-caught specialties such as swordfish, snapper, octopus, and shrimp.
-The bold flavors and authentic Caribbean cuisine are not to be missed!
+Stop by the Dinghy Dock and enjoy fresh-caught seafood such as swordfish, snapper, octopus, and shrimp.
+The bold, authentic Caribbean flavors are not to be missed!

 Where to Stay

-Two other top properties include the Sea Breeze Hotel and Mamacita’s Guest House.
-You can also enjoy living the island life by booking a stay at one of the island’s numerous guest houses, villas, and vacation rentals.
+You can also enjoy living the island life by booking a stay at one of Culebra's numerous guest houses, villas, and vacation rentals.